topo-gps/ios-manual/en/waypoint_edit.rst

    :alt: Moving waypoint on map Topo GPS

    *The screen in which you can move a waypoint.*

-If you press long on the waypoint you can drag it to anew location, as is illustrated in the figure below:
+If you press long on the waypoint you can drag it to a new location, as is illustrated in the figure below:

 .. figure:: _static/waypoint-move-map2.png
    :height: 568px